DastardlyDnD/scatter-terrain/README.md

 ![Banner](https://i.imgur.com/P0acYyx.png)

-# Scatter Terrain Module by DastardlyD&D
+# Scatter Terrain for FoundryVTT

 The Scatter Terrain module enriches your FoundryVTT maps with a diverse collection of thematic map tiles.
 Created by DastardlyD&D, this module offers a wide array of elements such as barrels, chests, potions, magic weapons, and more.